briansunter/site/site/notes/sourdough.md

-You make sourdough bread with a natural starter instead of instant yeast or baking powder.
+You make sourdough bread with a natural Starter instead of instant yeast or baking powder.

 Baking sourdough bread is a fun and scientific hobby, and it requires quite a bit of planning, but the results are impressive.
 It's almost impossible to get never-been-cooled bread unless you [[cooking|bake it yourself]].